stackerdude/watch_edition/Tutorial-1:-Creating-your-first-page.md

 ### Link the page

-So we have our new page demoPage.js and we have our leftButtonEvent() in homePage.js which is trying to navigate there, to link these together we need to require our demoPage in our `routes.js` file.
+So we have our new page demoPage.js and we have our faceButtonEvent() in homePage.js which is trying to navigate there, to link these together we need to require our demoPage in our `routes.js` file.

 ```javascript
 const HomePage = require('./pages/homePage');